Animesh-Kr13/todo-list/README.md

 - A **Reset Filter button** to clear the hashtags filter.
 - An **input button** to add a task in the todo list along with return-key.

+# List of Assumptions

+- An empty string is not allowed.
+- Pre-defined hashtags, which are commonly used in day-to-day life.

+# Unhandled edge cases

+-  Assuming that the user is entering a valid string in the todo list.
+-  A substring of a word matching the hashtag will be changed with the (#) infront of it.
+-  Example: Classtest will be converted to Class#test

 # Working

 - Empty todo list